ShaziyaKhanam888/Quiz_Game_Web_App/README.md

 Features:

-Displays a series of questions with multiple-choice options Tracks and displays the score
+Displays a series of questions with multiple-choice options.
+Tracks and displays the score.
-Includes a timer to complete the quiz within 60 seconds
+Includes a timer to complete the quiz within 60 seconds.

 Usage: